deviantpoint/github-protected-branch-settings-service/README.md

 ## Overview

 This is the repository for a java-based REST service that adds [branch protection rules](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/defining-the-mergeability-of-pull-requests/about-protected-branches) to a Github repository.
-Branch protection rules allows you to define rules for your important repository branches that govern who can push to or delete branches, if pull requests and/or status checks are required, and other settings.
+Branch protection rules allow you to define rules for your important repository branches that govern who can push to or delete branches, if pull requests and/or status checks are required, and other settings.

 ### Use Cases